Ticketer: Features

-There are three parts to the Ticketer system's hardware: all are generic "off-the-shelf" products which can be replaced individually if necessary.
-A rugged touch-screen mobile computer with an in-built GPS beacon forms the control unit.
-This is connected to a thermal printer.
+There are four parts to the Ticketer system's hardware, some are generic "off-the-shelf" products and some are custom developed components, components can be replaced individually if necessary.
+There is a touch-screen mobile computer with a built-in GPS beacon and modem that forms the control unit.
+This is connected to a custom communications and power board which provides connectivity to the thermal printer and card reader and barcode scanner and any additional bus hardware such as destination displays.
 A smartcard reader with ITSO compatibility is mounted alongside this.
 The built-in GPS means that the ticket machines double up as a tracking device, and they communicate back to the office via GPRS.

 Corvia licenses out the Ticketer system per machine, allowing for an unlimited number of concurrent uses of the ticket machine.
 Ticketer requires no depot infrastructure to run; instead, it is run as a cloud-based software as a service (SaaS).
 Older ticket issuing systems required machines to be returned to a depot for data transfer—either wirelessly via a local area network or physically using an external module into which the machine would be docked.

 Messages between the driver and depot can also be sent via the ticket machine and fares can easily be changed through an online portal.
 All configuration of fares, route data and graphical features on tickets (such as operator logos and customised advertisements—a feature developed in 2017) is done through a secure web-based interface accessible through any device with online access.
 Updates are downloaded to machines in real time via GPRS.

 Since early 2017 Ticketer has fully supported contactless payment, and has been used on buses in order to introduce such technology.
 The system collects such payments from one customer into one large transaction, which cuts down on charges received when dealing with card payments.
 Around the same time, separate 2D barcode scanners were introduced and can be added on to the system, and barcodes have started to be printed on certain types of ticket.

 In 2020, during the COVID-19 pandemic, Ticketer added a passenger counting feature, allowing operators to limit the number of passengers on a bus as a social distancing measure.
 Live passenger counts can be displayed on websites and apps.

 In 2021, Ticketer piloted a road restriction alert feature, where the ticket machine alerts the driver about road restrictions such as low bridges, intended to help prevent bridge strikes.